- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 The service specification for LTBI testing providers includes minimum data requirements.

 It is for CCGs to agree with providers on additional information requirements.
+However, PHE and NHS England do expect the laboratories to provide a minimum data set to inform regular activity reporting mechanisms.

 It is up to CCGs to agree locally how joint costs might be shared.
 If CCGs do plan to share costs, the CCG that receives the funding should be recharged by the other CCGs.
+CCGs can access resources online.
+Animation resources can be localised for a small fee to the producers.

 PHE is implementing a national database system and it is expected that there will be regular reporting at TBCB level.
 However, requirements on broad operational aggregate data of number of tests, uptake, LTBI positivity and treatment referral should be agreed by CCGs with the relevant commissioning support provider which locally manages data obtained from GP systems.
 Together, these two data returns will satisfy the reporting requirements.